There are several ways to contribute, and not all of them require strong C/C++ skills. Areas for non-developers include:

 - If a patch is very safe and/or very useful we are willing to push it into the stable code (as long as it can't break any existing applications).
 We are willing to do this to ensure the freedom to add small, needed fixes on a stable release so users don't have to wait a year for something to be added which is critical to their business.

-- If you are an active contributor, you can become a member of maria-captains, even if you aren't working for the MariaDB Foundation or MariaDB Corporation.
-All captains have the same rights as any other captain to accept and reject patches.
+- You can contribute even if you aren't working for the MariaDB Foundation or MariaDB Corporation.
 Our development model is truly open for everyone.

 It's important that you use the same tools and submit patches in the same way as other developers to keep development running smoothly.

 Expectations for Developers